How to prevent the introduction and spread of animal disease by maintaining good hygiene and biosecurity standards.

 - bovine tuberculosis

-You can read about the National Control Programme for Salmonella in Poultry farms: general regulations.
+For information on the National Control Programme for Salmonella see the guidance on Poultry farms: general regulations.

 You can download an information sheet on common zoonoses in agriculture from the Health & Safety Executive (HSE) website (PDF, 117K).